RicoSuter/Namotion.Messaging/README.md

 - Implement behavior driven integration **tests which can run in-memory** or against different technologies for debugging and faster execution.
 - Provide **better local development experiences** (e.g. replace Service Bus with the dockerizable RabbitMQ technology locally).

+## Extensibility

+Extensibility - e.g. JSON serialization - is achieved with interceptors by wrapping publisher and receiver methods with custom code.
+These interceptors are added with the `With*` extension methods described below.

 ## Core packages

 ### Namotion.Messaging.Abstractions